-A legal name change via deed poll from your birthname to your new name.
+A deed poll must be executed to legally change a name from a birthname to a new name.
 A deed poll is a signed declaration by a person.
 The person who signs it is held to whatever the statement contains from that point on.
-For example, deed poll for a change of name means you are then legally only known by your new name and declaring that you are abandoning your old name.
+For example, a deed poll for a change of name means you are then legally only known by your new name and declaring that you are abandoning your old name.
 If you are between 14 and 17 years, you need the consent for both of your parents/guardians to execute a deed poll.
-To find out how to execute a deed poll visit citizensinformation.ie or get in touch and we can off you support.
+To find out how to execute a deed poll visit citizensinformation.ie or get in touch and we can offer you support.